 For some people, there is no better way to make a living than making big investments that pay off.
 That is why home-flippers are becoming so popular in our culture.
 Not only is it a way to make good money, but you also get to express your creative side and work with your hands.

 However, before you dump your money into a rehab property, there are a few things you need to know.
 Fixer-upper TV shows are popular and entertaining, but they rarely touch on the downsides of flipping houses.
 They may make comments or complaints, but they don’t get into the nitty-gritty details.

 We want to make sure you go into your rehab property with your eyes wide open.
-Keep reading for the top four things no one tells you about investing in these types of properties.
+Keep reading for the top 4 things no one tells you about investing in these types of properties.

 1. Getting Financed Isn’t Always Easy

 You need to have a favorable credit score.
-Furthermore, the bank needs to see that you can afford the mortgage payments if you can’t sell the home as quickly as you’d like.
+Furthermore, the bank needs to see that you can afford the mortgage payments if you can’t sell the home as quickly as you would like.
 Finally, most of these loans include the overtures needed to make renovations and repairs, making them more difficult to acquire.

 Look here for more information and options on rehab loans for investors.

 2. You Never Know What You Are Getting Into